-Professionals holding doctoral degrees in Computer Science have distinct advantages.
-If interested in becoming a tenured professor, a Ph.D. is a requirement.
-Large companies often start those with Ph.D.’s at higher levels immediately upon hiring, and it’s common for top ranking positions to be reserved for doctoral degree holders only.
-Computer scientists with doctorates can also start their own companies based on their research and teach at the undergraduate and graduate level.
-Many industry research labs require Ph.D.s to work in them at all; there’s a distinct barrier for entry into high ranking positions due to the immense level of technical knowledge and skill required to oversee large projects and teams.
+Professionals holding doctoral degrees in computer science hold distinct advantages.
+For example, tenured professors must possess their Ph.D.
+Large companies often start those with Ph.D.s at higher-level positions immediately upon hiring, and it’s common for employers to reserve their top-ranking positions for doctoral degree holders only.
+Computer scientists with doctorates can start their own research-based companies, or teach at the undergraduate or graduate level.
+Many industry research labs require workers to hold doctorate degrees, as well, due to the advanced level of technical knowledge and skill required to oversee large projects and teams.

-With the rising need for technical expertise, Ph.D.s are becoming a far more common prerequisite to employment.
-In fact, the Bureau of Labor Statistics projects a 15.3% jump in the number of jobs in CS requiring a doctorate degree by 2022.
+With the rising need for technical expertise, employers are increasingly including doctoral degrees in their minimum hiring requirements.
+In fact, the U.S. Bureau of Labor Statistics projects a 15.3% jump in the number of jobs in CS requiring a doctorate degree by 2022.

 The Bureau of Labor Statistics projects a 15.3% jump in the number of jobs in CS requiring a doctorate degree by 2022.

-Earning a Ph.D. in Computer Science opens doors to working at high levels within academia and allows for more independent, design-based work.
+Earning a Ph.D. in computer science opens doors to high-level academic positions, and allows for more independent, design-based work.

-Earning a Ph.D. in Computer Science builds on prior knowledge, education and experience in the field.
-It typically takes 4-5 years to complete, and involves independent study and research in a focused area of interest.
-A doctorate program includes coursework and research that culminates in a final dissertation.
+A doctorate in computer science builds on prior knowledge, education, and experience in the field.
+The degree typically takes 4-5 years to complete, and involves independent study and research in a focused area of interest.
+Doctorate programs include coursework and research that culminate in a final dissertation.

-To enter a Ph.D. program, you must have completed at the very minimum a bachelor’s degree in the field, and more likely a master’s degree.
-You must also provide GRE scores and letters of recommendation to be accepted to the program.
-Most schools also require qualifying exams.
+To enter a Ph.D. program, you must hold at least a bachelor’s degree in the field, though a master’s degree is usually preferable.
+Doctorate applicants must also submit GRE scores and letters of recommendation.

-Students who enter these programs are generally those seeking to enter a highly specialized field of CS, or those who hope to teach at the college level.
-Previous academic success in lower level degrees is a must.
-Doctoral students desire to increase knowledge in a specific area of the industry through additional study and research.
+Students who enter these programs generally want to enter highly specialized computer science fields or teach at the college level.
+They must demonstrate academic success in prior college programs, and a desire to learn more about a specific area of the industry through additional study and research.

 - 4-5 Years

-Students wishing to pursue a Ph.D. in Computer Science can devote their studies to general CS, or choose a specialty area.
-The following are a few of the options available:
+Students wishing to pursue a Ph.D. in computer science generally take 4-5 years to complete the degree, which usually requires 72-90 credits.
+Learners can devote their studies to general computer science or choose a specialty area, such as one of the following:

 Online Ph.D. in Computer Science

-Online options for computer science doctorate studies continue to grow.
-Considering the nature of the material, it’s no surprise that CS courses were among the first to be offered in an online format from prestigious institutions such as MIT and Stanford.
-As popularity and demand increase, more schools are offering distance learning.
+Online options for computer science doctorates continue to grow.
+Considering the nature of the material, it’s no surprise computer science courses were among the first offered in an online format from prestigious institutions such as MIT and Stanford.
+Doctorate studies require independent work, which integrates well with the online learning format.

 Advantage: Individualized Pacing

 Online programs offer the advantage of working at your own pace.
-Because the research and dissertation process varies greatly by student, this format can be especially conducive for doctorate-level work.
+Because the research and dissertation process varies greatly by student, this format proves especially conducive for doctorate-level work.